 A Review of the CS Undergraduate Curriculum at UI

-This is my review of the University of Iowa CS program.
+This is my review of the University of Iowa UNDERGRAD CS program.

 It is alright.
 I don't have a lot of positive things to say about it other than some classes I learned a lot and some professors were really good.